 A very simple argument: most psychological “theories” predict only the direction of an effect, and since we’re complicated enough that every intervention causes something to happen, psychological experiments have a probability of detecting the predicted effect asymptotically approaching 0.5 as sample size increases.
 Conversely, physical theories are harder to justify with increased measurement precision, because they make specific point predictions.There are several other important points contained in this paper:

-While Meehl’s writing anticipates much later development in the field (like Gelman’s focus on “type S” errors, considering magnitude of effects more interesting than existence), nobody has written as well as Meehl:
+While Meehl’s writing anticipates much later development in the field (like Gelman’s focus on “type S” errors, considering magnitude of effects more interesting than existence), none of the later authors had as much fun as Meehl: